joshi-debb/joshi-debb/README.md

 - 👨‍💻 I'm currently working as a junior IT

-- 🎓 I'm currently studying Science and Systems at the University of San Carlos of Guatemala
+- 🎓 I'm currently studying science and systems engineering at the University of San Carlos of Guatemala

 - 🌱 I’m currently learning about kubernetes cluster